About the Test

-MCV is included in a complete blood count (CBC) which is most commonly conducted in a healthcare setting by a licensed professional.
+MCV is included in a CBC which is most commonly conducted in a health care setting by a licensed professional.
 A blood draw is generally required for a CBC.

-If you have any concerns about your health and feel as though a mean corpuscular volume test might be right for you, contact your doctor.
+If you have any concerns about your health and feel as though an MCV test might be right for you, contact your doctor.

 Can I take the test at home?

-Options are available for at-home complete blood count testing that include an assessment of MCV and other RBC indices.
+Options are available for at-home CBC testing that include an assessment of MCV and other RBC indices.
 At-home CBC testing allows you to collect a sample of blood at home.
 That blood sample is then sent to a laboratory for analysis.
-It may take 2 to 3 days for the results to be available.
+It may take two to three days for the results to be available.
 You will be notified that results are ready to view through an online health portal or by email.

 How much does the test cost?

-The cost of a complete blood count, including MCV, depends on several factors, namely whether you are paying out of pocket or have health insurance.
+The cost of a CBC, including MCV, depends on several factors, namely whether you are paying out of pocket or have health insurance.
 Because the CBC is commonly considered a routine test, the cost may be covered by insurance depending on your plan.
 However, there may still be charges related to copays and deductibles.

-For specific details on expected costs for a complete blood count, talk to your doctor or insurance provider.
+For specific details on expected costs for a CBC, talk to your doctor or insurance provider.

-A blood sample is required for an MCV test as part of a complete blood count, which is ordered and conducted by a licensed health care professional.
+A blood sample is required for an MCV test as part of a CBC, which is ordered and conducted by a licensed health care professional.
 A blood sample is usually drawn from a vein inside the crook of your elbow or the top of your hand and collected in a test tube.

 Before the test

-There is usually no preparation required before carrying out a venous blood draw for a complete blood count in order to find the MCV unless your doctor considers it necessary.
+There is usually no preparation required before carrying out a venous blood draw for a CBC to find the MCV unless your doctor considers it necessary.